Assisted living versus live-in Care

 - Laundry and ironing

 - Mobility around the home

 - Companionship and emotional support

 - Pet care

 - Responding to emergencies

-A live in carer will compliment an existing lifestyle.
+A live-in carer will complement an existing lifestyle.
 Carers will help individuals or couples to maintain their current social circle and their place within the community by helping them to get out as required.
 Strong bonds can be created between the carer and the family.

 Live-in Care summary

 - High level of personalised one-to-one care